-The contents of this section are structured and hierarchical, with a concise, explanatory title, to permit rapid, direct access to each section in accordance
+The contents of this section are structured and hierarchical, with a concise, explanatory title, to permit rapid, direct access to each section in accordance with legal recommendations, at less than three clicks from the home page.

 All these sections have been designed and prepared according to the principle of easy access, aiming to enable fast location and download of the required information.